tpbnick/docs/docs/py-lists.md

 The syntax for modifying an element is similar to the syntax for [accessing an element in a list](https://docs.nicklyss.com/py-lists/#accessing-elements-in-a-list).
 To change an element, use the name of the list followed by the index of the element you want to change, and then provide the new value you want that item to have.

-For example, let's say we have a list of motorcycles, and the first item in the list is `'honda'`.
+For example, let's say we have a list of motorcycles, and the first item in the list is `#!py 'honda'`.
 How would we go about changing the value of the first item?

 ```py linenums="1"
 motorcycles = ['honda', 'yamaha', 'suzuki']